kkrruumm/void-install-script/README.md

 # Modules notes

-A barebones "module" system has been added to the installer to provide users with a simple way to add their own features.
+A barebones "module" system has been added to the installer to make adding misc features simpler and more organized.

-This also makes adding future misc. features to the installer easier in general.

-To create a module, simply create a file in the 'modules' directory that comes with this installer, its name should be the title of your module.
+To create a module, create a file in the 'modules' directory that comes with this installer, its name should be the title of your module.

 Then, add at minimum the 3 required variables and 1 required function to this file.
 If any of the 3 required variables or the 1 required function are missing, the installer will not import the module.